 Here’s the UK trailer which gives some indication of the difficulties discussed above:

 Water, I was convinced, was an Indian film.
 I didn’t research the film before I watched it so I wasn’t aware that it had been filmed in Sri Lanka.
 However, I did get a sense during the screening of watching landscapes in South India rather than on the Ganges.
 Lisa Ray and John Abraham were new to me.
 I can understand some of the comments about the realism question.
 Both actors are very beautiful and their parentage (Ray is Indian/Polish and Abraham is Iranian/Indian Christian) means that they look exotic in an Indian setting.
 But really it isn’t a problem and in a way their casting adds another level of meaning to any reading of the narrative.
-I was also surprised to be offered a selection of A. R. Rahman songs.
-At least one of these was mixed badly in the film print I watched, but overall they seemed to work.
+I was also surprised to be offered a selection of A. R. Rahman songs – but I shouldn’t have been his music is in all three films in the trilogy.
+At least one song was mixed badly in the film print I watched, but overall they seemed to work.

 The big issue, of course, is whether the film works in the same way in the West as in India.
 On IMDB, the Canadian reviews are generally excellent, partly pride in Canadian Cinema, partly a Western liberal response to the plight of widows in 1930s India, I guess.
 IMDB reviews and comments by Indians on the other hand are sometimes extremely negative.
-I attribute this to the obverse of the Canadian response — a feeling that the filmmaker has somehow betrayed Indian culture/is not proud of Indian Cinema, but also from a Hindu perspective, the film is disrespectful of religious teachings.
+I attribute this to the obverse of the Canadian response – a feeling that the filmmaker has somehow betrayed Indian culture/is not proud of Indian Cinema, but also from a Hindu perspective, the film is disrespectful of religious teachings.
 There is a great deal about the controversy over Water scattered across the internet and I don’t particularly want to get embroiled in the politics of Hindu Nationalism.
-What interests me here is what the Indian critics have to say about the film — as a film.
-I came across this blog, seemingly by an NRI/desi with deep knowledge of Indian ‘parallel cinema’, that offered a withering appraisal — much of it focusing on aspects of the film requiring cultural knowledge.
+What interests me here is what the Indian critics have to say about the film – as a film.
+I came across a blog [unfortunately now not available], seemingly by an NRI/desi with deep knowledge of Indian ‘parallel cinema’, that offered a withering appraisal – much of it focusing on aspects of the film requiring cultural knowledge.
 For instance, the spoken Hindi in the film is ‘stilted’ and doesn’t convey any authenticity.
-Similarly, the saris are polyester, the taxis in the street are wrong, the costumes are wrong and so is the representation of Ghandi at the end of the film.
+Similarly, the saris are polyester, the taxis in the street are wrong, the costumes are wrong and so is the representation of Gandhi at the end of the film.
 The blogger is angry with the film on nearly every level, including what is seen as a crass use of quotes from Hindu writings.
 Overall, the blogger pines for the directors and stars of parallel cinema.
 Lisa Ray and John Abraham are criticised for their acting.
 I’m always worried by these criticisms since appraisal of acting styles is often highly subjective.
 However, I can see that the film would have been very different if Shabana Azmi and Nandita Das had appeared as the two adult widows (the third widow is a child) as Deepa Mehta originally intended.
-(A report on the original shoot with an image of Azmi and Das is on this Bright Lights Film Journal page.)
+(A report on the original shoot by one of the camera crew is on this Bright Lights Film Journal page.)